 This sounds like a cheeky Get Out of Jail Free card but I must admit it is more frustrating than it seems.
 After dinner I always crave something sweet but now instead of nibbling on chocolate or helping myself to a Jaffa Cake I must take out my scales and start baking.
 What with the purists’ sugar ban elsewhere in the house I am only baking for myself which is quite alarming when you make a tray of biscuits and have to eat all of them.
 I’m well accustomed to the wave of regret when you see the empty tray a few hours later.

 That said, I couldn’t resist baking hot cross buns.
 They are my Lent weakness (especially as you’re besieged by piles of them when you enter a supermarket – at only £1 a packet…) Golden and spiced fruit buns, they are integral to Easter, perfect with cups of tea throughout the spring.
-The heady scent as they bake is warming, sweet and doughy, although not the raw kind.
-It is the kind you want to crack open through the crust and steam your face with before you smother it liberally in butter.
+The heady scent as they bake is warming, sweet and doughy, the kind you want to crack open through the crust and steam your face with before you smother it liberally in butter.

 I followed the Guardian’s How to Cook Perfect Hot Cross Buns recipe which has resulted in sixteen deeply golden pert balls stuffed with currants and candied peel.
 The dough is delicately spiced with cinnamon, nutmeg, cardamom, cloves and saffron, making these buns rich and far too indulgent for Lent.
 As you can see the crosses became a little erratic as the flour and water paste was slightly too thin and ran out quickly.
 I suggest doubling the quantity of flour, adding minute splashes of water until the paste is stringy and easy to dollop or pipe.
 Better to have excess mixture for proud pronounced crosses!